Brief History

 ---------

-If you see him or know where he is, call the Sumter Police Department at 803-436-2700.
+If you seen him or know where he is, please call the Sumter Police Department at 803-436-2700 or the nearest law enforcement agency.
+Always dial 911 in an emergency.

 ...
 See MoreSee Less